Esri/offline-editor-js/README.md

 ##Testing
 Run Jasmine's SpecRunner.html in a browser.
 You can find it in the /test directory.

-You can also emulate off-line conditions by using Firefox's build-in, offline functionality:

-![] (firefox_offline_mode.png)

 ##Dependencies
 * ArcGIS API for JavaScript